Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Introduction

-The most relevant works are presented by the authors in \cite{fu2016optimal, kantaros2019optimal} that also address temporal logic motion planning problems in static and uncertain environments modeled as uncertain semantic maps.
-In particular, \cite{fu2016optimal} considers sequencing tasks, captured by co-safe LTL formulas, under the assumption of static landmarks with a priori known labels.
-This work is extended in \cite{kantaros2019optimal} by considering task specifications captured by arbitrary co-safe temporal logic formulas with uncertain landmark labels.
+The most relevant works are presented by the authors in \cite{fu2016optimal, kantaros2019optimal} that also address temporal logic motion planning problems in uncertain environments modeled as uncertain semantic maps.
+In particular, \cite{fu2016optimal} considers sequencing tasks, captured by co-safe LTL formulas, under the assumption of landmarks with uncertain locations but a priori known labels.
+This work is extended in \cite{kantaros2019optimal} by considering landmarks with uncertain locations and labels and task specifications captured by arbitrary co-safe temporal logic formulas.
 Common in both works is that control policies are designed based on a given semantic map - which is never updated - without considering the sensing capabilities of the robots.
-In contrast, in this work, the proposed algorithm designs \textit{sensor-based} control policies that actively decrease the uncertainty in the environment to satisfy uncertainty and probabilistic satisfaction requirements that are embedded into the mission specification.
+In contrast, in this work, the proposed algorithm designs \textit{perception-based} control policies that actively decrease the metric uncertainty in the environment to satisfy probabilistic satisfaction requirements that are embedded into the mission specification.
 In other words, the proposed method may find feasible paths even if such paths do not exist for the initial uncertain semantic map.
-Also, unlike \cite{fu2016optimal, kantaros2019optimal}, we show that the proposed method can handle dynamic environments as well, i.e., cases where the landmarks move as per known but noisy dynamics.
-Finally, we provide formal completeness and optimality that do not exist in \cite{fu2016optimal, kantaros2019optimal}.
+Also, unlike \cite{fu2016optimal, kantaros2019optimal}, we show that the proposed algorithm can be extended to environments with no prior metric/semantic information.
+Finally, we provide formal completeness and optimality guarantees that do not exist in \cite{fu2016optimal, kantaros2019optimal}.